-Part-time study requires students to attend lectures and workshops in weekly blocks in Bristol, combined with distance e-learning.
+Part-time study requires students to attend lectures, tutorials and workshops in weekly blocks in Bristol, combined with distance e-learning.
 Part-time is 0.5FTE.

 This programme addresses both academic and professional requirements: it integrates academic knowledge and understanding with both the needs of the working professional clinical perfusion scientist and the demands of professional registration with the Society of Clinical Perfusion Scientists of Great Britain and Ireland (SCPS).

 This programme is only available to students who have secured a clinical perfusion scientist trainee position with an accredited training centre in Great Britain or Ireland.
 It will develop your interest in and knowledge and understanding of perfusion science.
 Successful completion of the programme will lead to accreditation as a clinical perfusion scientist by the SCPS.